RizkyFauziIlmi/C-Fundamental/README.md

 ***source code of this repository is from [this video.](https://www.youtube.com/watch?v=87SH2Cn0s9A&t=628s)***

 This repository is a comprehensive guide to C programming language fundamentals.
 It covers all the basic concepts of C, from data types to control structures, functions, arrays, and pointers.
-The repository includes well-commented code examples and exercises to reinforce your learning.
+The repository includes well-commented code examples.
 Whether you're a beginner or looking to brush up on your C skills, this repo is a valuable resource for mastering the fundamentals of this versatile and widely-used language.

 ## Roadmap